icl-utk-edu/web/hpl-mxp.org/rules.md

 is invalid.

-The implementation is allowed to do balancing and scaling to obtain the numbers within range of the floating-point format, but the time required for balancing must be included in the time to solution.
+The implementation is allowed to do balancing and scaling to obtain the numbers within range of the floating-point format used for computing, but the time required for balancing must be included in the time to solution.

 The factorization can use mixed-precision during its construction, e.g., the